Quality of life (healthcare): Ethics

 The quality of life ethic refers to an ethical principle that uses assessments of the quality of life that a person could potentially experience as a foundation for making decisions about the continuation or termination of life.
 It is often used in contrast to or in opposition to the sanctity of life ethic.

 While measuring tools can be a way to scientifically quantify quality of life in an objective manner on a broad range of topics and circumstances, there are limitations and potential negative consequences with its utilization.
 Firstly, it makes the assumption that an assessment can be able to quantify domains such as physical, emotional, social, well-being, etc. with a single quantitative score.
 Furthermore, how are these domains weighted?
 Will they be measured the same or equally for each person?
 Or will it take into account how important these specific domains are for each person when creating the final score?
 Each person has their own specific set of experiences and values and a point of argument is that this needs to be taken into account.
 However, this would be a difficult task for the person to rank these quality of life domains.
 Another point to keep in mind is that people's values and experiences change over time and their quality of life domain rankings may differ.
 This caveat must be added or the dynamics of this could be taken into account when interpreting and understanding the results from a quality of life measuring tool.
-Quality of life measuring tools can also promote a negative and pessimistic view for clinicians, patients, and families, especially when used at baseline per say during the time of diagnosis.
+Quality of life measuring tools can also promote a negative and pessimistic view for clinicians, patients, and families, especially when used at baseline during the time of diagnosis.
 Quality of life measuring tools can fail to account for effective therapeutic strategies that can alleviate health burdens, and thus can promote a self-fulfilling prophecy for patients.
-On a societal level, the concept of low quality of life can also perpetuate negative prejudices experienced by people per say with disabilities or chronic illnesses.
+On a societal level, the concept of low quality of life can also perpetuate negative prejudices experienced by people with disabilities or chronic illnesses.